opnfv/kvmfornfv/docs/release/installation/abstract.rst

 ********

-This document will give the instructions to user on how to deploy available KVM4NFV build scenario verfied for the Danube release of the OPNFV platform.
+This document will give the instructions to user on how to deploy available KVM4NFV build scenario verfied for the Euphrates release of the OPNFV platform.